U. S. Navy and Royal Australian Air Force Conduct First Cooperative Air-to-Air Refueling

 |1

-This work, U. S. Navy and Royal Australian Air Force Conduct First Cooperative Air-to-Air Refueling, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U. S. Navy and Royal Australian Air Force Conduct First Cooperative Air-to-Air Refueling, by LT Austin Chien, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U. S. Navy and Royal Australian Air Force Conduct First Cooperative Air-to-Air Refueling

 LEAVE A COMMENT